 It’s no secret that thirty-somethings don’t tend to need a lot of prescriptions.
 As we age, that changes, and by the time we reach our elder years, most people routinely take prescriptions of some sort.
 Depending on the type of drug and the available health care benefits, medication bills can add up.
 This creates a rich environment for scammers to prey on.

 The National Association of Boards of Pharmacy (NABP) found that 96 percent of the online pharmacies it reviewed appeared to be operating against the law or against standard practices.

 One example is CanadaDrugs.com which was allegedly selling unapproved and counterfeit medication.
-This domain has since been seized, but the below screenshot was taken before the site was taken down.
+This domain has since been seized, but the below screenshot was captured before the site was taken down.

 Government and industry organizations alike warn against purchasing drugs online for a variety of reasons, most of which boil down to a lack of accountability.
 There is no reasonable way to ensure that:

 - The medication is of the correct dosage

 Wondering if a pharmacy email is legitimate?
 While there are some legal online pharmacies, almost none of them would bother to send unsolicited emails.
 This is partly because they would get lost amongst the onslaught of spam promoting illegal pharmacies.
 If you’re going to order drugs online, the following guidelines are recommended:

 - Only use websites that belong to a verifiable “brick and mortar” pharmacy with a street address.

 - Don’t purchase drugs from a pharmacy that will sell you prescription drugs without a prescription.

 - Don’t purchase drugs from a pharmacy that will issue you a prescription based solely on a questionnaire on the site.